prafulla-malla/OpenSees-ModIMKPeakOriented-Parameters-Calculator/README.md

 # OpenSees ModIMKPeakOriented Parameters Calculator
-A Matlab script that calculates the ModIMKPeakOriented uniaxial material parameters required to launch OpenSees analysis for buiding seismic performance.
+A Matlab script that calculates the ModIMKPeakOriented uniaxial material parameters required to launch OpenSees analysis for structure seismic performance.

 # What is ModIMKPeakOriented?
 It is a material that simulates a modified Ibarra-Medina-Krawinkler deterioration model in **OpenSees** with peak-oriented hysteretic response developed by Lignos and Krawinkler in 2012.